Your cookie preferences

 Find out what broadband speed and Wi-Fi setup you need for gaming with our catch-all guide.

-Which is the best internet provider in my area?
+Which is the fastest internet provider in my area?

-To compare internet providers available at your address,you should first enter your postcode on our broadband deals page.
+To compare the speeds of internet providers available at your address, you should first enter your postcode on our broadband deals page.

-The best provider is the one that offers the service that's most suited to you.
-If you’re looking to get a faster connection, or simply a better broadband deal for the same speed, the better idea you have of what you want before you compare prices, the better.
+Rather than looking for the 'fastest' provider, it's important to choose one that offers the most of what you want.
+If you’re looking to upgrade your broadband or simply want a better price for the same speed, the stronger your idea of what each provider offers, the better.

 Uswitch broadband provider reviews